amcvoy/UppyBlazor/README.md

-# Uppy Dashoboard Blazor Integration
+# Uppy Dashboard Blazor Integration
 A hosted Blazor WebAssembly application which integrates the Uppy Dashoboard.

 **This project is WIP.**